yuzhangClaremont/cs151-reinforcement/README.md

 `AsynchronousValueIterationAgent` inherits from `ValueIterationAgent` from Q1, so the only method you need to implement is `runValueIteration`.
 Since the superclass constructor calls `runValueIteration`, overriding it is sufficient to change the agent's behavior as desired.

-_Note:_ Make sure to handle the case when a state has no available actions in an MDP (think about what this means for future rewards).
+_Note:_ Make sure to **handle the case when a state has no available actions in an MDP** (think about what this means for future rewards).

-To test your implementation, run the autograder. <span style="line-height: 25.6px; font-family: 'Open Sans', Verdana, Geneva, sans-serif, sans-serif;">It should take less than a second to run. </span>**If it takes much longer, you may run into issues later in the project, so make your implementation more efficient now.**
+To test your implementation, **run the autograder**. <span style="line-height: 25.6px; font-family: 'Open Sans', Verdana, Geneva, sans-serif, sans-serif;">It should take less than a second to run. </span>**If it takes much longer, you may run into issues later in the project, so make your implementation more efficient now.**

 <pre style="font-size: 16px; line-height: 25.6000003814697px;">python autograder.py -q q4</pre>